vmwarelab/cci/Opencart/README.md

 ```

-### G. Once you verify the pods and service are ready, Hit the new Store URL: http://10.176.193.17/
+### G. Once you verify the pods and service are ready, Hit the generated Store URL: http://10.176.193.17/